 Event Calendars and Trading Playbooks

-Corporate events don't happen randomly—they follow predictable calendars with published deadlines.
+Corporate events don’t happen randomly—they follow predictable calendars with published deadlines.
 Dividend dates are announced weeks in advance.
 SEC filings have legally mandated timelines (Form 4 within 2 business days, 8-K within 4 business days, 13D within 5 business days).
 Index rebalances occur on scheduled dates.
-The practical antidote to "event surprise" isn't omniscience.
-It's building a systematic calendar that transforms known events from surprises into opportunities—or at minimum, anticipated risks you've already sized.
+What works instead of chasing “event surprise” isn’t omniscience.
+It’s building a systematic calendar that transforms known events from surprises into opportunities—or at minimum, anticipated risks you’ve already sized.

 The Event Taxonomy (What Actually Moves Markets)